vyahello/weather-parser-app/README.md

   ```
 - `python3.6` is required to run the code
 - run `pip install -r requirements.txt` to install all require python packages

+## Run auto tests
+- Run `pytest -v` from shell in the root directory of the repository.